 An 81-year-old-man died Saturday, June 22, 2019, when his car collided with two others.
-According to the Florida Highway Patrol, the man was driving a Toyota Corolla on Little Road toward Denton Avenue and apparently ran a red light and struck a semi-truck which then was struck by a Ford F-150 that was in the intersection waiting to make a left turn.
+According to the Florida Highway Patrol, the man was driving a Toyota Corolla on Little Road toward Denton Avenue.
+He apparently ran a red light, struck a semi-truck which then struck a Ford F-150 that was in the intersection waiting to make a left turn.

 Both drivers of the other cars plus one passenger were taken to a local hospital for serious injuries, but it’s not clear which vehicle the passenger was riding in.
 The FHP is still investigating the accident.

-Although we have don’t know who was at fault in the above-mentioned accident, when the at-fault person dies, it can be uncertain who now owes for the damages caused by the driver.
+Although we don’t know who was at fault in the above-mentioned accident.
+When the at-fault person dies, it can be uncertain who now owes for the damages caused by the driver.

 Do I Need an Attorney?

 Most likely yes.
-While it’s not required by law, if an estate owes money to an injured person, then it’s not just as simple as making a typical insurance claim.
-At the least, you should talk to an attorney so you can be given unbiased advice and case evaluation.
+Most likely yes.
+It’s not as simple as making a typical insurance claim.
+While the law does not require an attorney if an estate owes money to an injured person.
+At the least, you should talk to an attorney for unbiased advice and case evaluation.